ComradDoge/DogeEU4/README.md

 [h1] Changes 23/10/2020 [/h1]
 - Added event at mil tech 33 that mentions the reduction of combat width in future techs
 - Colonial Growth from country ideas nerfed by all in almost all, minimum 10 growth.
+- Fixed Roads events
+- Lowered the costs of development decision
+- Counting House now starts at Tech 16
+- Hegemony Values reworked
+- Enlightenment and Industry Ages values slightly reworked
+    - German Discpline is province count (for ≤30) based instead of dev, bonus increased to 10%
+- Grand Shipyard 0.6>1
+- Ship Cost policies lowered 25%>15%
+- Moved the Steam Factory near the production line so it makes sense

 [h3] Things that are broken [/h3]